 The bad news is you will still only have 5 GB of free iCloud storage, and it appears photos and videos will count against that, along with your iCloud backups.
 In essence, you’re just moving your storage problems from the device to the cloud.
 (However, Macworld’s Serenity Caldwell reports that you will have the option to use either local storage and Photo Stream or the online iCloud Photo Library.)

 The good news is that Apple is making iCloud storage tiers more capacious and less expensive.
 Currently, iCloud storage maxes out at 50 GB — not even enough to back up a 128 GB iPad.
 Soon, iCloud will increase that ceiling to 1 TB, though pricing for that tier has yet to be announced.
 Apple did say that you’ll be able to get 20 GB for $0.99 per month or 200 GB for $3.99 per month.
 That’s roughly comparable to Google Drive, which offers 100 GB for $1.99 per month, and cheaper than Dropbox, which offers only one personal tier of 100 GB for $9.99 per month.

 Apple is combatting this problem in two ways.
 The first is iCloud Drive, which makes iCloud documents accessible from the Finder, something none of us expected.
 But the implications are significant.
 You’ll soon be able to access iCloud documents directly, and even manipulate them like other files on your drive.
 We hope this means no more documents that vanish without a trace, as once happened to Josh with Byword.

-iCloud will have a new face not only for users (despite Apple’s Eddy Cue recently, “We’re not trying to make iCloud have a face.”), but also for developers, thanks to the new CloudKit API.
+iCloud will have a new face not only for users (despite Apple’s Eddy Cue recently telling Walt Mossberg, “We’re not trying to make iCloud have a face.”), but also for developers, thanks to the new CloudKit API.
 In the past, developers have said that trying to use iCloud was a nightmare, since they had to code much of the iCloud interface from scratch.
 Developers will now have an API for iCloud, and also generous amounts of free storage and bandwidth.